Azure/portaldocs/portal-sdk/generated/portalfx-declarative-overview.md

 The following Views that are supported:

 1. Getting Started
+2. Properties
-2. Monitoring
+3. Monitoring
+4. Recommendations
-3. Tutorials
+5. Tutorials
+6. DataBrowse
-4. Information
+7. Information

 <a name="declarative-resource-overview-experience-getting-started-with-declarative-resource-overview-blade"></a>
 ## Getting started with Declarative Resource Overview blade